Relintai/broken_seals/README.md

 For example this is how the ui initializes itself:

-The player's [body](https://github.com/Relintai/broken_seals/blob/master/game/player/Body.gd) script requests the ui nodes from the [DataManager](https://github.com/Relintai/broken_seals/blob/master/game/scripts/game_modules/DataManager.gd) singleton (likeL ` var ui = DataManager.request_instance(DataManager.PLAYER_UI_INSTANCE) `).
-And then the data manager will instance it's ` player_ui ` scene, and call all module's ` on_request_instance ` methods, while alos passing the newly instanced scene to them.
+The player's [body](https://github.com/Relintai/broken_seals/blob/master/game/player/Body.gd) script requests the ui nodes from the [DataManager](https://github.com/Relintai/broken_seals/blob/master/game/scripts/game_modules/DataManager.gd) singleton (like ` var ui = DataManager.request_instance(DataManager.PLAYER_UI_INSTANCE) `).
+And then the data manager will instance it's ` player_ui ` scene, and call all module's ` on_request_instance ` methods, while also passing the newly instanced scene to them.

-These module scripts are also responsible for collecting all spells and then setting them into the ESS singleton, so they are actually castable.\
+These module scripts are also responsible for collecting all spells and then setting them into the ESS singleton, so they are actually castable.

-This is the [module](https://github.com/Relintai/broken_seals/blob/master/game/modules/entity_classes/naturalist/game_module.tres) for the naturalist, and it's [resource db](https://github.com/Relintai/broken_seals/blob/master/game/modules/entity_classes/naturalist/resource_db.tres), which will be merged into a central resource db for ESS.
+This is the [module](https://github.com/Relintai/broken_seals/blob/master/game/modules/entity_classes/naturalist/game_module.tres) for the naturalist, and it's [ResourceDB](https://github.com/Relintai/broken_seals/blob/master/game/modules/entity_classes/naturalist/resource_db.tres), which will be merged into a central resource db for ESS.

 Note that the module resources are sorted by their resource paths, so spells should always get the same id, on every platform every time.
 This is to optimize networkd spell casts.